marquesVF/tsrocket/README.md

 ## What's tsrocket?

 `tsrocket` is a lightweight REST framework with dependecy injection, CLI and code scaffolding.
 The ideia is to offer a well defined project strucuture for API development.
-A `tsrocket` project has four layers: controllers, models/DTOs, repositories and services.
+A `tsrocket` project has four layers: controller, model/DTO, repository and service.

 ### Controller layer